 For NEW CoolBots, to adjust the hidden delay setting do the following:

-b) Press the CHECK MARK 3 times... or until you see "d0" or "d1" in the display. d0 is NO delay.
+- Press the CHECK MARK 3 times or until you see "d0" or "d1" in the display. d0 is NO delay.

-c) Press the RIGHT arrow to increase the setting.
-Try d2 or d3... you shouldn't have to go up much higher than that.
-If you get all the way up to d7 or d8 and it's STILL freezing up, then please call us because you have another problem.
+- Press the RIGHT arrow to increase the setting.
+Try "d2" or "d3", you shouldn't have to go up much higher than that.
+If you get all the way up to "d5" or certainly "d7" and it's STILL freezing up, then please call us because you have another problem.

 Sometimes lint or a bug gets caught in the channel and that stops air from getting to the back.
 Unclog the channel by flushing it out with lots of water or an air-compressor.

 Sometimes the problem is in the BACK of the air conditioner.
 The evaporator pan fills up with water.
 Again, depending on angle, it might get so high that the fan can start picking it up and "shooting" it back into the room!
-Gross!.
-Clean out the drip hole.
+Gross!
+Clean out the drip hole -- if you don't have a drip hole, drill one in.
 On our farm, the drip hole kept refilling with algae after a few months, so I drilled a couple extra larger holes.
 Do this VERY VERY carefully or you WILL DRILL INTO THE GUTS OF THE AIR CONDITIONER.
 This has happened TWICE to customers who were just pushing too hard and the drill bit SHOT through the bottom thin sheet metal!!
 AGH!

 Yes it does!
 Really!
 The fan stays on, but the compressor turns off.
 The fan is cheap to run and keeps the cold circulated in the room.
 In smaller rooms you can run in Energy Saver mode which turns the fan off when the compressor is off.
 (It will still turn the fan on every 3 minutes to circulate air.)

-The fins of my a/c unit are getting DIRTY because you made me remove the filter.
+The fins of my air conditioner unit are getting DIRTY because you made me remove the filter.

 Dirty fins drastically decrease your cooling power and waste electricity!
-Clean them 1-5 times a year.
-It's only necessary when you run your finger down the fins and you see some “lint” buildup.
-Use a toothbrush to wipe down the fins.
+Clean them once every 2 weeks.
+Use a stiff bristled paintbrush or toilet scrubber to wipe down the fins.
 Rinse the brush in a pail of water after each swipe.
 Don't use soap.
 If your fins were knocked and have become “squished” the cooling power will be decreased - use your fingernails or a kitchen knife to straighten them

 The Winter Problem.
 You'd think it should work better when outside temps gets cold, but no.(This happens with commercial walk-in compressors that aren't winterized, too).

 If you have a Frigidaire (or similar brand) and need to run in the winter try keeping the back of the a/c unit in a warmer area.
 Some hunters in Canada mount the a/c units INSIDE their garages.
-A restaurant in NH has 2 holes in their walk-in cooler - In summer it's mounted outside the building... in winter it's mounted with the back inside the building to add “free-heat” to their restaurant!
+A restaurant in New Hampshire has 2 holes in their walk-in cooler - In summer it's mounted outside the building and in the winter it's mounted with the back inside the building to add “free-heat” to their restaurant!

 Sometimes, though, you will see much more dramatic swings in temperature.
-What's the solution?
+What's are some solutions?